-- Only a person familiar with the process should replace empty LP cylinders. - Replace empty LP cylinders only in a well-ventilated area. - Do not replace empty LP cylinders near sparks or open flames. - Do not replace empty LP cylinders while the engine is running. - Do not allow LP cylinders to remain in direct sunlight for extended periods during the replacement process. - Ensure that the full LP cylinder is properly seated and fastened in the tank clamps. - a leak contain a leak Ensure that all hose connections are tight, and perform a leak test, before
+- Only a person familiar with the process should replace empty LP cylinders. - Replace empty LP cylinders only in a well-ventilated area. - Do not replace empty LP cylinders near sparks or open flames. - Do not replace empty LP cylinders while the engine is running. - Do not allow LP cylinders to remain in direct sunlight for extended periods during the replacement process. - Ensure that the full LP cylinder is properly seated and fastened in the tank clamps. - Ensure that all hose connections are tight, and perform a leak test, before opening the discharge valve.